payalgupta4639/payal-nextjs/app/familiarization.md

 After editing the subnet settings and enabling auto-assign public IP for the ec2 instance, the query worked!

+4. When would you choose to use Edge Functions, Serverless Functions, or Edge Middleware with Vercel?

+I would choose Edge functions to serve requests by the users with ultra-low latency as edge function run closer to the user, reducing response times.
+I would choose Serverless Functions to run the backend logic where ultra-low latency is not required for example interacting with the databases
+I would choose Edge Middleware for request/response manipulation to intercept and modify requests and responses.
+For example, redirecting URLs

-4. Imagine a customer writes in requesting help with a build issue on a framework or technology that you've not seen before.
+5. Imagine a customer writes in requesting help with a build issue on a framework or technology that you've not seen before.
 How would you begin troubleshooting this and what questions would you ask the customer to understand the situation better?

 I would first acknowledge their concern and assure them that I’m here to help.
 Then, I would ask the below questions to start with and understand the issue better: